(Nemophila maculata ‘Five Spot’)

 (Penstemon palmeri ‘Palmer's’)

 Palmer's Penstemon is a perennial flower that is native to the United States that can be commonly found growing in rocky areas of grasslands and desert mountains.
-At maturity, this plant reaches the height of 3” and features branched stems, grayish leaves, and large white flowers that have pink stains.
-This plant can be grown in containers, it attracts bees, butterflies, and hummingbirds, tolerates drought, is resistant to deer, and is great as a cut flower!
+At maturity, this plant reaches 3' in height and features branched stems, grayish leaves, and large white flowers with pink stains.
+This plant can be grown in containers, attracts bees, butterflies, and hummingbirds, tolerates drought, is resistant to deer, and is used as a cut flower!

 (Penstemon strictus ‘Rocky Mountain’)